The Absolute Best Pizza in Seattle

 Super chef Tom Douglas perfected SP's slightly sweet, almost pastry-like crust at his bakery around the corner, and it's so good that almost anything would taste amazing on it.
 But you'll want to spend your clams on the pie topped with diced, fresh-shucked ones from Penn Cove, one of the Puget Sound's premier bivalve purveyors.
-This pie cannot be missed.
+Seriously, this pizza cannot and should not be overlooked.

 Fifteen years after closing, this grunge-era Belltown mainstay reimagined itself as a salvaged, wood-heavy Chinatown pizzeria with seats for 20, and tons of touches from the old space including the vintage signage.
 They've also got a selection of pies that do something almost impossible: make you forget they’re vegetarian.
 We're not kidding.
 Just try the veggie pepperoni and see what we mean.